-The first part of our discussion with Tim Putnam, former President of the National Rural Health Association (NRHA), leading up to the Critical Access Hospital Conference, focuses on the state of rural healthcare and the need for a rural specific payment model.
+The first part of our discussion with Tim Putnam, President of the National Rural Health Association (NRHA), leading up to the Critical Access Hospital Conference, focuses on the state of rural healthcare and the need for a rural specific payment model.

 Part two continues the dialog with a look into Putnam’s unique solutions for growing his community’s rural healthcare workforce, as well as tips for fighting the opioid epidemic.
 The conversation wraps up with his thoughts on what legislators can do to help sustain rural healthcare and empower rural providers.